 Rob Mardigian, CEO of MCM and SteelCoast Board Member, said, “Hilco and MCM have become very proficient at identifying new opportunities for industrial facilities that many have viewed as too challenging to tackle.”
 The Bloomfield Hills, Michigan based MCM and Northbrook, Illinois based Hilco, have collaborated on industrial real estate remediation and redevelopment projects in recent years including major automobile OEM sites, energy generating facilities, and recently, the 3100-acre redevelopment project called Tradepoint Atlantic, the former site of Bethlehem Steel in Baltimore, MD.

-The new company, SteelCoast (www.steelcoastus.com), will be one of the largest and most technologically advanced reclamation, remediation and recycling firms located in North America.
+The new company, SteelCoast (app.steelcoastus.com), will be one of the largest and most technologically advanced reclamation, remediation and recycling firms located in North America.
 The Brownsville, Texas facility, which has already undergone over one million dollars in renovations and improvements, will provide a complete end to end solution including recycling of huge oceangoing vessels (both military and non-military) from around the world.
 SteelCoast will also dismantle decommissioned, idled or underutilized oil rigs, train locomotives, railcars, as well as other industrial and commercial sources of recyclable metals.
 Additionally, SteelCoast will process automobiles and other light metal products in its 4500 HP

 Hilco and MCM also announced today that it has installed Mr. Kris Wood as CEO at SteelCoast and is in the process of adding an experienced operations and management team.
 Working with Mr. Wood over the last many months, SteelCoast has developed a detailed business plan which includes an investment in sales support to build upon its very impressive client base, which includes contracts with the U.S. Navy and marketing and reselling of the recycled materials.
 SteelCoast also has immediate plans to invest millions of dollars more into the infrastructure, berths,